MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/deploy/deploy-clients/skype-room-system-exchange-and-skype-accounts.md

 Leia estes tópicos para aprender como provisionar as contas do Exchange e Skype para o Sistema de Salas do Skype.

 > [!NOTE]
-> Provisionamento de conta de sistema de sala Skype depende do tipo de topologia que sua organização tem.
-Para saber mais sobre as topologias do Active Directory, consulte [requisitos de ambiente para Skype para Business Server 2015](../../plan-your-deployment/requirements-for-your-environment/environmental-requirements.md).
+> O provisionamento de contas do  depende do tipo de topologia que sua organização tem.
+To know more about Active Directory topologies, see [Environmental requirements for Skype for Business Server 2015](../../plan-your-deployment/requirements-for-your-environment/environmental-requirements.md).

-## <a name="provisioning-of-skype-room-system-exchange-amp-skype-for-business-accounts"></a>Provisionamento do Skype sala sistema Exchange &amp; Skype para contas de negócios
+## <a name="provisioning-of-skype-room-system-exchange-amp-skype-for-business-accounts"></a>Provisionamento das contas do Exchange e Skype for Business do Sistema de Salas do Skype

 Os tópicos a seguir descrevem como provisionar e gerenciar as contas do Exchange e Skype for Business do Sistema de Salas do Skype para: